syntasso/kratix-docs/docs/main/05-reference/01-deployment-topology/01-deployment-topology.md

 To enable these Resources, each Destination also has a set of Dependencies installed.
 These Dependencies are baseline capabilities installed on the Destination at the time the Promise is installed on the Platform, and they represent the software that needs to be running prior to any requested Resource.

-For example, when the _Web App Golden Path_ Promise was installed on the Platform cluster, one of the Dependencies that was immediately installed on the _EKS_ Worker was the Jenkins Operator, which is required before a request for a Jenkins Resource can be fulfilled.
+For example, when the _Web App Golden Path_ Promise was installed on the platform cluster, one of the Dependencies that was immediately installed on the _EKS_ Worker was the Jenkins Operator, which is required before a request for a Jenkins Resource can be fulfilled.

 ### Platform as a Worker